 If you want to earn a college degree but can’t seem to shoulder the expensive cost that goes with it, one practical option is employer tuition assistance.
 While it may sound intimidating and scary to seek help from your boss, especially if you are asking for money, some things can help you persuade him.
 So how do you do that?

 Know Your Value.
-Knowing your value in the company can help boost your confidence when you approach your boss and ask for education assistance.
+Knowing your value in the company can help boost your confidence when you approach your boss and ask for educational assistance.
 Ask yourself the following:

 - How long have I been working for my company?